October 7, 2015

 “It all starts with the grass roots and our education system and what we are doing there to encourage girls to think about a future in technology.
 Companies should work with the government to make sure that our future generations are departing the education system armed with the right information and foundation to tackle their career choices.
 To that end, companies should be actively participating in more internships and work placements” says Amber Hayat, our Head of IT.

 “Values and culture play a huge role - companies need to be able to demonstrate a level playing field and have flexible working as an option, not only to encourage women in technology, but to hire and retain talent.
 With the recent legislation change to allow maternity and paternity leave to shared, all parties – men, women and companies stand to profit from this.

 A good friend recently had an interview at a large, global corporation and was offered the role.
 However, she asked to come back in and speak to a member of staff who was a mother to get a feel for what it was like working there as a parent.
 The woman she met with spoke so highly of the firms' culture, flexible working and values that she accepted the offer immediately and was recently promoted to a leadership position.
 Companies need to evolve their views on flexible working and use it as a means of hiring and retaining female talent, those who embrace flexible working often get more productivity out of their staff.

 Technology is a wide subject area; it is not just coding and cabling.
 There are many aspects to technology where women would fare equally, if not bring a little more to the table.
 In today’s ever changing, digital world, companies need to evolve their business models and strategies and see technology as an enabler.
-This requires collaboration, detail, adaptability, being able to plan strategically and execute tactically – traits that are present in both men and women” Hayat explains.Posted about 5 years ago
+This requires collaboration, detail, adaptability, being able to plan strategically and execute tactically – traits that are present in both men and women” Hayat explains.Posted over 5 years ago